column-tax/column-react-native-sample/Examples/react_native_example_without_sdk/README.md

-# Column Module Sample React Native app -- with SDK
+# Column Module Sample React Native app -- Without SDK

+> [!WARNING]
+> We recommend you use the React Native SDK if possible

-This is a sample application built using React Native and Expo, which uses our React Native SDK.
+This is a sample application built using React Native and Expo, which does not use our React Native SDK

 See the full documentation here: https://docs.columntax.com/

-For documentation on our Mobile SDKs, visit https://docs.columntax.com/reference/mobile-sdk-guide

 ## First-time set up